So you’ve chosen the element of form in art to work on today?

 Good!
 By now you should know your shell pretty well!

-Because here comes the vital next step you need to take;
+But wait!
+Don't reach for that pencil or brush yet, because here comes the vital next step you need to take;

 Remember, you have your own unique vision.
 We're dying to see what you loved about that shell and we're excited to see how you express it!